 - Does a Neutered Dog Miss You More?
 Scientific Study Says Yes!

 How Do Dogs See Color on TV? – A Summary

 Basically, this new study tells us that dog vision is more complicated than we realize!

 And what colors they see on a screen may be dependent on how bright it is.
 They see better in dimmer light.
 They see more colors then, too.

 But we still have a long way to go before we feel confident that we understand the ways dog perceive colors.

 Thus, as we study how dogs think and see, we need to take intensity levels of luminance and brightness into effect because they will have an impact on the results.

-Do you have a sneaking suspicion your pooch can see in color?
+Now we’ve learnt more about how do dogs see color on TV, do you have a sneaking suspicion your pooch can see in color?
 Let us know in the comments!